dojonorth/fun-basics-dojo/README.md

 Here we create a fully-fledged monad!

 Additional notes:
-* Just as a functor is a value wrapped in context, so is a Monad.
-The key operation is flatten, that needs to be contextually defined for the type.
 * As we can see from the type, it only makes sense to flatten instances of the same monadic type.
 * We now have the ability to change the outer context.
 A 'Some' can become a None, which was impossible before with just 'map' - all we could do was change the type of what was inside.
 * For any given context, you could potentially define multiple monads (or functors) , since it's up to the implementor to decide what the 'sensible' implementation is.
 In practice though, there's usually only one that makes sense.
-* Having the flatten operation on the interface isn't a requirement of monad (can you think why?).
+* Having the flatten operation on the interface isn't a requirement of monad.
 But it's usually handy to have access to it.

 **Aside - Cats:**
 >The idea of using category-theory-derived methods as a core extension to the Scala language is something that's been done already.
 Initially by [Scalaz](https://github.com/scalaz/scalaz), which I'll not expand on further, and more recently (and accessibly), by [Cats](https://github.com/typelevel/cats).
 Cats is a huge topic unto itself.
 If you want to learn about it, I recommend [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/) by Underscore.io, which is now available for free.

-That said, it's worth pointing out that within Cats, similar traits exist to the ones that we've created for Monad, Functor etc. Since they're used in a wider context though, they're built up slightly differently.
+>It's worth pointing out that within Cats, similar traits exist to the ones that we've created for Monad, Functor etc. Since they're used in a wider context though, they're built up slightly differently.
 For example, cats Functor only includes map and not pure, which it gets from extending Applicative.
 You can take a look at their heirrarchy [here](https://github.com/typelevel/cats/tree/master/core/src/main/scala/cats).
 This is in contrast to standard Scala where most (all?) higher-kinded types in Scala feature map and flatMap methods and are effectively Monads (and so also Functors).
 However, they don't implement any common interface that marks them as such - a la the traits we've created.